 Canonical tag: A canonical tag ("rel canonical") is a way of telling search engines that this is a preferred version of the URL you want to appear in search results.
 Proper usage of the canonical tag will help to prevent duplicate content issues from search engines.

 The same product page has dynamic URLs as below:

 among the above URLs, 3rd should be markup the canonical tag

 <link rel="canonical" href="https://www.example.com/dresses/green-dresses-are-awesome " />

-A sitemap is a file where you can add all pages of your website to tell Google and other search engines spiders to crawl/index the website pages efficiently on regular basis.
+A sitemap is a file where you can add all pages of your website to tell Google and other search engine spiders to crawl/index the website pages efficiently on a regular basis.
 Shopify stores automatically generate a sitemap.xml file that contains all links to all your website including products.

 You need to submit your sitemap to Google Search Console or Bing webmaster Tool so that your site can be easily crawled and indexed by Google.
 In Shopify, the sitemap is located at the root directory of the store e.g., example.com/sitemap.xml

 To submit the sitemap to Google Search Console: